oliviawestmacottssw/SSW.Rules.Content/rules/do-you-ask-for-content-changes-using-from-x-to-y/rule.md

 **Hi Eric,**

-::: greybox
-Figure: Good Example - it has 'From' and 'To' with changes highlighted... so it is clear what needs to be changed
+::: greyboxFigure: Good Example - it has 'From' and 'To' with changes highlighted... so it is clear what needs to be changed

 ### If there are too many changes